actinia-org/actinia-core/docs/docs/index.md

 ephemeral databases.
 The computational results of ephemeral processing are available via object storage as GeoTIFF files.

-The full API documentation is available here: <https://actinia.mundialis.de/api_docs/>
+The full API documentation is available here: <https://actinia.mundialis.de/api_docs/>.
+The source code is available here: <https://github.com/mundialis/actinia_core>.

 * Introduction
     * What is REST?